In this article

 That engineer can realistically build and maintain 3 to 5 integrations per year.
 If your customers are requesting 20, 30, or 50 integrations, you're looking at a multi-year, multi-hire commitment that pulls engineering resources away from your core product.
 This is the core tension behind the build vs. buy decision that every scaling SaaS team faces.

-Albato's founder estimates the in-house path at roughly $150,000 and 4 to 7 months for a meaningful integration library.
+Mike Fedorinin, Albato's CEO, estimates the in-house path at roughly $150,000 and 4 to 7 months for a meaningful integration library.
 That lines up with what their customers reported before switching.
 RD Station, a marketing automation platform in LATAM, saved $150,000 in development costs after adopting Albato Embedded for their native integrations.

 Five components of embedded iPaaS ROI